 - Futures portfolio margin is more capital efficient than securities margin.

-While the cash index is only calculated for 6.5 hours daily, E-mini S&P 500 and Micro E-mini S&P 500 futures are available 23 hours a day; more notional value is traded in E-mini S&P 500 futures before the US cash market opens than is transacted across all S&P 500 ETFs over the course of an entire day.
+While the cash index is only calculated for 6.5 hours daily, E-mini S&P 500 and Micro E-mini S&P 500 futures are available 23 hours a day.
+More notional value is traded in E-mini S&P 500 futures before the U.S. cash market opens than is transacted across all S&P 500 ETFs over the course of an entire day.

 Additionally, technical levels are defined in the futures, not the underlying cash market.
 Trade options on the product that global investors are utilizing to manage their risk around the clock.

-5. Physical delivery is more effective for many strategies.
+4. Physical delivery is more effective for many strategies.

-Futures options expire to a 30-second VWAP of the underlying future – a “clean” price completely contained within the futures complex.4 Weekly and end-of-month options are exercised automatically, providing greater certainty for investors by removing the risk of abandonment or contrarian exercise.
+Futures options expire to a 30-second VWAP of the underlying future – a price completely contained within the futures complex.4 Weekly and end-of-month options are exercised automatically, providing greater certainty for investors by removing the risk of abandonment or contrarian exercise.

 4 The only exceptions are the American-style quarterly options, which expire against the underlying futures Final Settlement Price.